How to contribute

 We are welcoming every kind of contribution.
 Here are a few ways to contribute to Brian.

 Publish your code

 The simplest way to contribute is to publish the code you used for your articles in a public database (for example, ModelDB).
 It increases the impact of your work and it is useful for the community.
 You can cite our introductory paper: Goodman DF and Brette R (2008) Brian: a simulator for spiking neural networks in Python.
 Front.
 Neuroinform. doi:10.3389/neuro.11.005.2008.
 We would be glad if you sent us an email when you publish Brian code, or mention us on Twitter.

 Send bug reports

 Help other users

-If you are comfortable with Brian, you could help other users on the forums.
-If you solved a non-trivial problem, such as installing Brian on an iPhone, you could also post a message in the forums to explain how you did it.
+If you are comfortable with Brian, you could help other users on the support mailing list.
+If you solved a non-trivial problem, such as installing Brian on an iPhone, you could also post a message explaining how you did it.